OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 Custom properties let your Outlook add-in store information about an item it is working with.
 For example, if your Outlook add-in creates an appointment from a meeting suggestion in a message, you can use custom properties to store the fact that the meeting was created.
 This makes sure that if the message is opened again, your Outlook add-in doesn't offer to create the appointment again.

-Before you can use custom properties for a particular message, appointment, or meeting request item, you must load the properties into memory by calling the [loadCustomPropertiesAsync](/javascript/api/outlook/office.mailbox) method of the **Item** object.
+Before you can use custom properties for a particular message, appointment, or meeting request item, you must load the properties into memory by calling the [loadCustomPropertiesAsync](/javascript/api/outlook/office.mailbox) method of the `Item` object.
 If any custom properties are already set for the current item, they are loaded from the Exchange server at this point.
-After you have loaded the properties, you can use the [set](/javascript/api/outlook/office.customproperties#set-name--value-) and [get](/javascript/api/outlook/office.roamingsettings) methods of the **CustomProperties** object to add, update, and retrieve properties in memory.
+After you have loaded the properties, you can use the [set](/javascript/api/outlook/office.customproperties#set-name--value-) and [get](/javascript/api/outlook/office.roamingsettings) methods of the `CustomProperties` object to add, update, and retrieve properties in memory.
 To save any changes that you make to the item's custom properties, you must use the [saveAsync](/javascript/api/outlook/office.customproperties#saveasync-callback--asynccontext-) method to persist the changes to the item on the Exchange server.

 ### Custom properties example

 The following example shows a simplified set of functions for an Outlook add-in that uses custom properties.
 You can use this example as a starting point for your Outlook add-in that uses custom properties.

-An Outlook add-in that uses these functions retrieves any custom properties by calling the **get** method on the `_customProps` variable, as shown in the following example.
+An Outlook add-in that uses these functions retrieves any custom properties by calling the `ge` method on the `_customProps` variable, as shown in the following example.